 Mark’s international research has led to meetings with many musical luminaries, among them Elizabeth Schwarzkopf, Yehudi Menuhin, Hugues Cuenod, Franziska Ackermann (widow of conductor Otto Ackermann), Stephen Hough (who mentioned Mark’s blog in his own for The Telegraph), Idil Biret, the family of Marcelle Meyer, Lake Como Piano Academy director William Nabore, and legendary artist manager Jacques Leiser.

-Mark is available for writing projects such as CD liner notes, articles, and interviews, as well as lecture-demonstrations on a variety of piano-related topics.
+Mark is a regular guest lecturer in Sara Davis Buechner’s piano literature classes at the University of British Columbia in Vancouver, BC.
+He is available for writing projects such as CD liner notes, articles, and interviews, as well as lecture-demonstrations on a variety of piano-related topics.
 Amongst his repertoire:

 - In The Groove: An Introduction to Historical Recordings